farcire/curby/refined-prd.md

 **Product Vision:** Curby simplifies street parking in San Francisco by providing accurate, real-time street parking eligibility based on location and duration.
 The MVP focuses on the **Mission and SOMA neighborhoods**, powered by a live connection to parking rule databases and a user-driven feedback loop to continuously improve accuracy.

 **Core Purpose:** Solve the parking legality problem by providing high-accuracy, plain-language answers to "Can I park here?".
-For the demo, it provides a simulation tool to select any location within the covered area, define a radius, and check parking legality for a specified duration.
+It functions as a **Street Parking Regulation Decoder**, not a "spot finder".
+For the demo, it provides a simulation tool to select any location within the covered area, define a radius, and check parking regulation eligibility for a specified duration.

 **Target Users:**
 1. **SF residents who rely on street parking** (Primary)